seema25-more/pipecat_test/README.md

 print(chat_with_mistral("Tell me a joke."))
 ```

     Hello!
-I'm just a computer program, so I don't have feelings, but I'm here to help you with any language-related questions you have.
-Is there something specific you would like to know or practice?
+I'm just a computer program, so I don't have feelings, but I'm here and ready to assist you with any questions you have to the best of my ability.
+How can I help you today?

-    Which city's weather do you want to know?  berlin
+    Which city's weather do you want to know?  frankfurt

-    The weather in berlin is overcast clouds with a temperature of 0.2°C.
+    The weather in frankfurt is overcast clouds with a temperature of 0.84°C.
-    The weather in Tokyo is overcast clouds with a temperature of 10.76°C.
+    The weather in Tokyo is broken clouds with a temperature of 8.71°C.
-    Sure, here's a joke for you:
+    Of course, I'd be happy to share a joke with you!
+Here it is:

     Why don't scientists trust atoms?

     Because they make up everything!

+    I hope that brought a smile to your face.
+Would you like to ask me anything else?

 ## API Integration